lorenseanstewart/llm-tools-series/README.md

 >
 > This README describes the **Part 2** implementation featuring a complete MCP-based microservices architecture.
 The code includes a main NestJS application with two specialized MCP servers for listings and analytics.

-## What's in Part 2: MCP Scaling Implementation
+## Part 2: MCP Scaling Implementation

-This branch demonstrates **scaling from a monolithic LLM tool integration to a distributed microservices architecture** using the Model Context Protocol (MCP).
-We've transformed the simple chatbot from Part 1 into a production-ready system with:
+This branch showcases **scaling LLM agents with the Model Context Protocol**, transforming a monolithic tool integration into a distributed microservices architecture.
+The implementation includes:

-### Key Improvements from Part 1
-- **🔄 Microservices Architecture**: Split tools into independent MCP servers
-- **📡 Protocol Standardization**: Implemented MCP for tool discovery and execution
-- **🎯 Service Specialization**: Dedicated servers for listings and analytics
-- **🚀 Horizontal Scaling**: Each service can scale independently
-- **💻 Production Frontend**: Beautiful chat interface with real-time service monitoring
-- **🧪 Comprehensive Testing**: 60+ tests across all services
-- **📊 Enhanced Analytics**: Cross-service data aggregation for performance reports

-### Architecture Transformation

 - **🏗️ Microservices Architecture**: Three separate services with clear responsibilities
 - **🔧 MCP Protocol Implementation**: Standardized tool discovery and execution